Linda Belans, Ed.D.

 Toward a solution

 Does administering consequences mean that we don't hold students accountable?
 Absolutely not.
 It means that we see the person in front of us first so that we can create the consequence to match the need this student has -- to understand what's lacking in this person.
 To help students learn self-regulation so that they develop a moral conscience to guide them, rather than learn to rely on external constraints.
 We want to dismantle the school to prison to pipeline, not teach students how to crawl through it.

 Does imagination take time and energy?
 Yes.
-But think of how many wasted hours students repeatedly spend in detention, isolation, or suspension when they could be reading books that speak to the underlying issue that sent them there in the first place.
+But think of how many wasted hours students repeatedly spend in detention, isolation, or suspension when they could be reading books that speak to the underlying issue that sent them there in the first place, or engaging them in service to others?
 Imagine the ensuing conversations we can have, the bridges we can build.
 Otherwise, eventually, we begin to see these students as troubled, difficult, unmanageable, and we begin to crawl through the deficit pipeline dragging them along behind us.

 Students need structure, rituals and routines, a clear understanding of what's expected of them, and perhaps most importantly, why it is expected.
-They need to be listened to.
+They need to be listened to and loved, especially at the most challenging times.
 They need to be invited into regular opportunities to give input into their school lives.
 They need many opportunities to lead, especially the students we identify as rebellious: they are often practicing the shadowy side of leadership, and can have the most influence among other students.
 Imagine the possibilities.